 Michelle Simpson is a Professional Canadian illustrator.
 She graduated from Sheridan College with a BAA in illustration and now works as a freelance illustrator.
 Michelle has written and illustrated Monsters In My House and Night Festival.
 She has also worked as a concept artist for children's tv shows Ollie: The Boy Who Became What He Ate: Season 2, and Tee and Mo.
 Most of her inspiration comes from nature and folklore.

-AVAILABLE APRIL 2020.
 Psychology: Why We Smile, Strive, and Sing introduces students to the science behind behavior.
 From the developing teenage brain to genetics, psychology, and social environments, readers ages 12 to 15 gain a greater understanding of the complexities behind human behavior.
 Why does one person react to test anxiety by studying harder while another person gives up?
-As with all other behavior, the answer depends on many things: genetics, cultural and family expectations,...View
+As with all other behavior, the answer depends on many things: genetics, cultural and family expectations, previous behaviors, and...View

-AVAILABLE APRIL 2020.
 This updated edition incorporates new scientific discoveries and a sharper look at the impact human actions have on the natural world!
 Biology is the study of life, and life is all around you!
 You can find life thriving in the city and in the country, teeming in ecosystems around the planet—in deserts, oceans, and even the Arctic.
-Backyard Biology: Discover the Life Cycles and Adaptations Outside Your Door with Hands-On Science Activities introduces...View
+Backyard Biology: Discover the Life Cycles and Adaptations Outside Your Door with Hands-On Science Activities introduces readers ages 9...View

 Take a look out your window.
 What’s the weather like today?
 Has it changed much from morning to afternoon?
 What is the difference between weather and climate?
 In The Science of Weather and Climate: Rain, Sleet, and the Rising Tide, middle schoolers learn the science behind why it snows, how wind is formed, what makes one region hot and dry and another region cold and damp, plus lots more!
 By studying the atmospheric sciences of meteorology and...View